kasual1/ngx-dedup/README.md

 </p>

 ## How is this different from a cahing library?
 With the default configurations `ngx-dedup` only caches requests based on the current active route path.
-Only duplicated requests of the current page are deduplicated.
 This way your data stays up to date during navigation but different components never cause a duplicated request.

 ## Install